 Medicaid Fraud Task Force Issues Recommendations

-Albany, N.Y., March 17 – State Senator George Winner (R-C-I, Elmira) and the members of the Senate Republican Task Force on Medicaid Fraud released today an initial report and a series of recommendations for improving the state’s efforts to combat abuse, fraud, and overutilization in New York’s $52-billion system of Medicaid.
+Remember that earlier this year the eight members of the Senate Republican Task Force on Medicaid Fraud released an initial report and a series of recommendations for improving the state’s efforts to combat abuse, fraud, and overutilization in New York’s $52-billion system of Medicaid.

 The task force believes that its initial recommendations point to annual savings of approximately $500 million and should be included in the 2010-2011 state budget.